osazuwamatthewogbebor/multi-tenant-notification-engine/README.md

 - **No rate limiting per tenant.** A single tenant can currently flood the queue, and nothing stops the worker from hammering a provider hard enough to get the webhook banned.
-- **Email isn't implemented** — the strategy interface is there, the SMTP adapter isn't.
+- **Email isn't implemented.** The strategy interface is there, the SMTP adapter isn't.
 - **No automated tests.** The curl commands above are how I've been checking it, which isn't good enough.